jmgimeno/om-charts/README.md

 # om-charts

-A POC project for the combinarion of React.js and d3.js via Om + Strokes
+A POC project for the combination of React.js and d3.js via Om + Strokes

-A clojurescriptzation of "D3 and React - the future of charting components?" that you can find [here](http://10consulting.com/2014/02/19/d3-plus-reactjs-for-charting/).
+A clojurescriptization of "D3 and React - the future of charting components?" that you can find [here](http://10consulting.com/2014/02/19/d3-plus-reactjs-for-charting/).

 ## License